shannonwho/redisJSON_loadtesting/readme.md

   - Get the value of a field by key and field's name
   - Get the sub-document(nested object) by key and field's name
 - POST
+  - Small size object (200-300Bytes)
+    - static fields
-  - Simple JSON with no subdocument(nested obejct)
+    - Randomly assigned JSON with no subdocument(nested obejct)
+  - Big size object (1000-2000bytes)
+    - Static fields
     - Nested JSON with array and subdocument
 - PUT
+  - Update a field on the RedisJSON
   - Append new object/value into an existing JSON object
   - Increase/Multiplying a numeric item in the JSON